pu2clr/SI4844/examples/README.md

 This folder has a set of examples that might help you in your project with Si4844 and Arduino.

+Also, take note of the subfolders [SLIDE_SWITCH](./SLIDE_SWITCH/), [TEST](./TEST/), and [UNDER_CONSTRUCTION](./UNDER_CONSTRUCTION/).
+In particular, the [SLIDE_SWITCH](./SLIDE_SWITCH/) subfolder contains examples that use the band selection mode via Slide Switch or Rotary Band Switch.
+This feature, available in the SI48XX family, provides the classic band selection experience of vintage receivers.
+The other folders contain examples or sketches designed for testing, development, and maintenance of this library.

 __This project is about a library to control the SI4844 device and the focus of this project is the library and its functionalities.
 Please, don't ask me to assist you in your: displays (LCD, OLED, TFT etc), encoders, buttons or something else out the library scope.
 Thanks.__